panglesd/slipshow/docs/quick-start.rst

 Upgrading
 =========

-Upgrading is made just by repeating the installation process when a new version is available.
+To upgrade, repeat the installation process when a new version is available.

-If you are using a new version to compile an old presentation, make sure to read the release notes and fully verify the output before presenting!
-Slipshow has not yet reached a stable state and releases often contains small breaking changes (most of the time, easy to fix).
+If you are using a new version to compile an old presentation, be sure to read the release notes and fully verify the output before presenting!
+Slipshow has not yet reached a stable state and releases often contains small breaking changes, though most of the time they are easy to fix.